freedomofpress/securedrop/docs/install.md

   User <ssh_user>
 ```

 Now you can simply use `ssh app` and `ssh mon` to connect to each server, and it will be stored in the Tails Dotfiles persistence.
-You might see the message "Enter SOCKS5 password for amnesia@localhost" — this can be ignored, just always press Enter.

 ### Set up two-factor authentication for the Admin